isomerpages/imda-oin/insights/success-stories/_posts/2020-10-08-the-future-of-innovation-is-open.md

 <img src="/images/ecosoftt-waste-water-treatment.jpg" alt="1" style="width:946px;height:709px;">
 <sub>The ECOSOFTT wastewater treatment system makes recycling every drop of water at a specific site a reality<br>[Key visual source: <a href="http://ecosoftt.org/wp-content/uploads/2018/01/BCA-News_Beyond_Inter_Oct17.pdf" style="text-decoration: none;"> ECOSOFTT</a>]</sub>

-<p align="justify">Innovation might just be the silver lining of 2020.
+Innovation might just be the silver lining of 2020.
 But not just the conventional way of innovating. <br><br>

 Instead, open innovation is taking the lead in the fight against Covid-19.
 Globally, scientists, pharmaceutical companies and governments are coming together to work on vaccines, exchange data and accelerate research on the pandemic. <br><br>